NVIDIA/cccl/README.md

 - CCCL is never forward compatible with any version of the CTK.
 Always use the same or newer than what is included with your CTK.
 - Minor version CCCL upgrades won't break existing code, but new features may not support all CTK versions

-The CCCL team encourages users to ["live at head"](https://www.youtube.com/watch?v=tISy7EJQPzI) and always use the newest version of CCCL from GitHub to take advantage of the latest improvements.
+CCCL users are encouraged to capitalize on the latest enhancements and ["live at head"](https://www.youtube.com/watch?v=tISy7EJQPzI) by always using the newest version of CCCL.

-We want to enable users to upgrade the version of CCCL they are using without upgrading their entire CUDA Toolkit.
-Therefore, CCCL is backwards compatible with the latest patch release of every minor CTK release within two major version series: current and preceding.
+For a seamless experience, you can upgrade CCCL independently of the entire CUDA Toolkit.
+This is possible because CCCL maintains backward compatibility with the latest patch release of every minor CTK release from both the current and previous major version series.

 When a new major CTK is released, we drop support for the oldest version.

 | CCCL Version | Supports CUDA Toolkit Version                  |